-Cybersecurity has long flown under the radar of the governments worldwide.
+Cybersecurity has long flown under the radar of governments worldwide.
 Hackers are set to cost countries across the globe $6 trillion in the next two years, dwarfing the economic impact of natural disasters.

 And it’s not just small-timers sitting in a basement asking your grandmother for bitcoin, either.